 Is SEO Dead?
-What small businesses need to know
+What business owners need to know about Google's new AI Overview

-If you’ve spent time and money trying to “get found on Google,” you’re not alone.
+Have you spent time and money trying to “get found on Google?”.

-For years, SEO (Search Engine Optimisation) has been a cornerstone of marketing for Australian small businesses.
+For years, SEO (Search Engine Optimisation) has been a cornerstone of digital marketing, and it used to work.

 You’d build a site, write blog posts packed with keywords, maybe get a few backlinks, and over time, your website would show up in Google.
 Customers would find you.
 Sales would come in!